3. basic parser

 | ; | -1 |

-‘expression()’ function from the previous example gets called for the first time with bp of 0.
-It reads a number token - 25.
+Section titled “Steps Needed to Parse It”- ‘expression()’ function from the previous example gets called for the first time, it has BP of 0.
+Reads a number token - 25.

-Bp of the plus sign is 2, so we will call it’s ‘led’ function with a argument of Expression::Number{value: 25}.
+Expression::Number{value:25} - BP of the plus sign is 2, so we will call its ‘led’ function with an argument of Expression::Number{value: 25}.

-It finds the 55 number, but it gets binded with multiply sign, because it’s bp is 3 and 3 > 2. so we call led function of multiply sign, with Expression::Number{55}.
+- It finds the number ‘55’, but it gets bound to the multiplication sign.This happens, because its BP is 3, and 3 > 2.
+Next we will call led function of multiply sign, with Expression::Number{55}.

-The next token is ; which has a bp of -1, so it is ignored.
+- The next token is a ’;’, which has a BP of -1, so it is ignored.

 Multiply{ Number{55} , Number{40} }.